1977 Men's British Open Squash Championship

-The 1977 Lucas Industries British Open Championships was held at Wembley Squash Centre in London from 26 March – 4 April 1977.
+The 1977 Lucas Industries British Open Championships was held at Wembley Squash Centre in London, from 26 March – 4 April 1977.

 Geoff Hunt won his fourth title defeating Cameron Nancarrow in the final.
 The Pakistan government did not allow their leading players to compete because South African players lined up in the field.

+The Pakistan government banned their players from playing due to South Africa's apartheid situation and the participation of South African players.
+However, two players, Rehmatullah Khan and his brother Aminullah Khan held dual national passports (British and Pakistani) and duly competed.